Decentralized Cross-Blockchain Asset Transfers

-As mentioned above, the prototype used for the quantitative analysis is implemented for EVM-based blockchains.
-The advantages of targeting EVM-based blockchains first are twofold.
-First, EVM-based blockchains such as Ethereum are today among the most popular blockchains with regard to \acp{DApp} and digital assets~\cite{cai2018decentralized, diangelo2019survey}.
+As mentioned above, the prototype is implemented for EVM-based blockchains.
+The advantages of targeting EVM-based blockchains in a first proof-of-concept are twofold.
+First, EVM-based blockchains such as Ethereum are today among the most popular blockchains concerning \acp{DApp} and digital assets~\cite{cai2018decentralized, diangelo2019survey}.
 Cross-blockchain transfer capabilities for EVM-based blockchains can thus enhance the utility of a majority of available assets.
 The second reason is rather practical.
-As quite a few EVM-based blockchains exist\footnote{\url{https://crypt0.zone/dag-file-size/CLO/2926154}}, multiple blockchains can be targeted with only a single implementation.
-However, note that the proposed protocols do not pose any restrictions on the concrete means of cross-blockchain communication.
-As long as a blockchain provides sufficient scripting capabilities to implement the concepts of the protocol as well as some kind of cross-blockchain communication~(e.g., oracles or relays), the solution can be easily adopted beyond EVM-based blockchains.
+As quite a few EVM-based blockchains exist\footnote{\url{https://crypt0.zone/dag-file-size/CLO/2926154}}, multiple blockchains can be targeted with a single implementation.
+However, as long as a blockchain provides sufficient scripting capabilities to implement the concepts of the protocol as well as some means of transaction inclusion verification~(e.g., via oracles or relays), the solution can be adopted beyond EVM-based blockchains.

-\Cref{fig:asset-contract} shows the UML class diagram of the smart contract implementing cross-blockchain asset transfers~(i.e., contract \contract{i}{A} in our protocol).
-An ERC20 token is used as asset.
-To provide standard ERC20 functionality like ownership, the contract inherits from an ERC20 implementation offered by OpenZeppelin\footnote{\url{https://docs.openzeppelin.com/contracts/2.x/erc20}}.
-For transaction inclusion verifications, the prototype leverages the Testimonium blockchain relay for EVM-based blockchains\footnote{\url{https://github.com/pantos-io/testimonium}}.
-The relay can be accessed by an external relay smart contract that provides an interface for transaction inclusion verifications.
+For our analysis, we use the ERC20 token standard as asset representation.
+For transaction inclusion verification, the prototype leverages ETH Relay, a blockchain relay specifically targeting EVM-based blockchains~\cite{frauenthaler2020ethrelay}.

 A transaction in Ethereum consists of the fields \textit{nonce}, \textit{gasPrice}, \textit{gasLimit}, \textit{to}, \textit{value}, \textit{data}, and a signature (\textit{v}, \textit{r}, \textit{s})~\cite{wood2014ethereum}.
 Field \emph{data} contains the payload (e.g., the parameters for a smart contract invocation) of the transaction.
 Field \emph{to} contains the address of the smart contract that was invoked by the transaction~(i.e., function $\textit{calledContract}(\tx{})$ in our protocol).
 The submitter $\textit{submitter}(\tx{})$ of the transaction can be calculated out of the signature fields \emph{v}, \emph{r}, and~\emph{s}.